By the end of this section, you will be able to:

 When 1.00 g of ammonia boils at atmospheric pressure and its volume changes from 1.47 to .
 Its heat of vaporization at this pressure is What is the change in the internal energy of the ammonia when it vaporizes?

-View this site to learn about how the first law of thermodynamics.
+Engage the Phet simulation below to learn about the first law of thermodynamics.
 First, pump some heavy species molecules into the chamber.
 Then, play around by doing work (pushing the wall to the right where the person is located) to see how the internal energy changes (as seen by temperature).
 Then, look at how heat added changes the internal energy.
 Finally, you can set a parameter constant such as temperature and see what happens when you do work to keep the temperature constant (Note: You might see a change in these variables initially if you are moving around quickly in the simulation, but ultimately, this value will return to its equilibrium value).